Jorenar/minPlug/README.md

-Maybe not as much as a manager as downloader.
+Maybe not as much as a manager, rather a downloader.

 The function of this plugin is simple: _download, update and enable using `:packadd`_

-It's limited to only GitHub repositories
+It's limited only to GitHub repositories

 ## Installation